Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 10
 - OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 7.4
 - PuddleJumper-13B (using oobabooga/text-generation-webui) : 4
+- Kimiko-v2-13B (using oobabooga/text-generation-webui) : 2
+- Mythical-Destroyer-V2-L2-13B (using oobabooga/text-generation-webui) : 2
+- Athena-v1 (using oobabooga/text-generation-webui) : 3
+- Luban-13B (using oobabooga/text-generation-webui) : 1

 ### Question 14: What is the square root of banana?
 Task Domain: Mathematical Reasoning